6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Scaling and Root Planing

-If you have a more progressed form of gum disease, you may need deep teeth cleaning.
+You may need deep teeth cleaning if you have a more progressed form of gum disease.
 This type of cleaning is called scaling and root planing.
 Essentially, the dentist will use special tools to remove all the plaque from your teeth, especially below the gums.
 Then, they will smooth out the tooth roots to encourage the gums to reattach the teeth.

 Advanced Gum Procedures

-If you suffer from the advanced stage of gum disease, your dentist will need to refer you to a periodontist.
+If you suffer from advanced gum disease, your dentist will need to refer you to a periodontist.
 This local specialist must perform more intensive procedures to help you regain your oral health.

 The Stages of Gum Disease

 Gum disease progresses through various stages.
-It’s essential to know the signs of each one, as getting treatment earlier can help prevent more serious issues in the future.
+Knowing the signs of each one is essential, as getting treatment earlier can help prevent more serious issues in the future.

 Gingivitis

 To treat gingivitis, we perform a more advanced oral healthcare protocol.
 You’ll need to visit the office more often for checkups and cleanings.
-It’s essential that you’re brushing and flossing regularly at home, too.
+Brushing and flossing regularly at home is also essential.
 We may provide you with an antimicrobial mouth rinse to help diminish the bacteria in your mouth.
 These measures can fully reverse the condition.

 Mild Periodontal Disease